DAY SOUND MAP | NIGHT SOUND MAP | GRID

 Time of day: 9.40am

-Location: Kew Gardens main conservatory, south-west London.
+Location: Kew Gardens palm house conservatory, south-west London.

 Description: Loud hissing from plant misters which quickly subsides, then constant dripping of water onto plant leaves all around.